Stunning, lightweight design; Great performance; Bright, vivid quad-HD display; Beautiful, customizable keyboard

-The Razer Blade Stealth is one of the sleekest and most powerful ultraportables you can buy, but it is hampered by short battery life.
+With Intel Kaby Lake inside, the Razer Blade Stealth remains one of the prettiest, most powerful ultraportables on the market, but it could still use more battery life.

-Dolby's Digital Plus audio software and its four profiles (Movie, Music, Game and Voice) definitely help to amplify the laptop's audio.
-During my testing, I found myself using the Music profile the most as it provided a nice balance of warmth and clarity.
+Razer preinstalled Dolby's Digital Plus audio software, which features four profiles (Movie, Music, Game and Voice), and it definitely helped to amplify the laptop's audio.
+The Music profile gave the best result -- a nice balance of warmth and clarity.
 You can also create your own custom profiles using the Intelligent Equalizer and Surround Virtualizer.

 Keyboard and Touchpad

-Razer's included Synapse software lets you configure macros, set trackpad sensitivity, track your keystrokes and tweak your keyboard's color palette.
-Similar to with other Razer Chroma products, you can also access the Chroma Apps store, which allows games such as Dota 2, Rise of the Tomb Raider and Overwatch to integrate their unique lighting effects into the game.
+It just wouldn't be a Razer laptop without Synapse, the company's cloud-based software that allows you to tweak the macros, set trackpad sensitivity, track your keystrokes and configure your keyboard's color palette.
+You also have access to the Chroma Apps store, which allows games such as Dota 2, Rise of the Tomb Raider and Overwatch to integrate their unique lighting effects into the game.
 Best of all, your carefully created masterpieces are saved in the cloud and can be used with other Razer devices.

 Software and Warranty

-Outside of the usual Windows 10 suite of apps, the Stealth's software load is pretty light, with only a few Razer-branded and third-party programs.
-On the Razer side of things, you have Comms, the company's voice-chat gaming messenger, which lets you chat for free on mobile and desktop.
+As usual, Razer employs a light touch on the software.
+Aside from your typical Windows 10 software, you get Razer Comms, the company's voice-chat gaming messenger, which lets you chat for free on mobile and desktop.
 The messenger also features a handy in-game overlay, so you can talk without leaving your game.